-Shaving acne doesn’t have to be painful.
-Once you find the right technique, and start using the best shaving products, you can take care of your skin when shaving, and transform your grooming routine into a pain-free experience.
+Shaving acne prone skin doesn’t have to be painful.
+Once you find the right technique and start using great shaving products, you can take care of your skin when shaving, and transform your grooming routine into a pain-free experience.

 What is Acne?